PawelLipski/docker-ci-blog/blog.md

 these data, even if removed in a subsequent layer, will remain part of the intermediate layer that corresponds to the instruction, and will thus make their way to the final image.

 If a piece of software (like `alpine-sdk`) is only needed for building the image but not for running the container, then leaving it installed is an utter waste of space.
-A reasonable way (but not the only one &mdash; see the [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/)) to prevent the resulting image from bloating is to remove unnecessary files in the very same layer in which they were added.
+A reasonable way to prevent the resulting image from bloating is to remove unnecessary files in the very same layer in which they were added.
 Hence, the first `RUN` instruction installs all the compile-time dependencies of Git (`alpine-sdk autoconf gettext wget zlib-dev`), only to remove them (`apk del`) later in the same shell script.